 If you authorize access to the contents of electronic communications, the executor can follow the procedures in RUFADAA to view the contents of your e-mail messages, text messages, etc. There are many reasons you may want your executor to have this type of access.

 - Many people forego paper statements for financial accounts such as bank accounts, retirement accounts, and brokerage accounts.
 Your executor may seek access to the contents of your e-mail messages to ascertain where these accounts are located and to gain the information necessary to complete the estate inventory, pay bills, and distribute the funds appropriately.
-Likewise, an agent or may need this information for similar purposes.
+Likewise, an agent or guardian may need this information for similar purposes.

 - Many people forego paper statements for utilities, credit cards, car loans, and home mortgages.
 The executor may need to give notice to and pay these creditors and thus needs access to e-mail messages to determine the names of the creditors and the amounts owed.